HTML vs CSS: What’s the Difference? Code Examples & Key Comparisons (2026)

 Container Queries

 Media queries respond to the viewport width.
-Container queries respond to the width of a parent element — making components truly portable across layouts.
+Container queries respond to the width of a parent element — making components truly portable across different layouts.

 .card-wrapper {